 Napoleon placed foreign rulers on thrones in Italy which has always been opposed.
 Napoleon’s fall in 1815 again divided the city-states and the empire of Austria began to accumulate power.

-The Italian intellectuals’ fuelled by nationalism by the revolution began to raise voices again the foreign involvement in Italy and a series of insurrections began to drive out foreign rule.
+The Italian intellectuals’ fuelled by nationalism by the revolution began to raise their voices again the foreign involvement in Italy and a series of insurrections began to drive out foreign rule.

 Congress of Vienna (1815):

-The congress of Vienna was an international diplomatic effort to reconstitute Europe after the fall of napoleon.
+The Congress of Vienna was an international diplomatic effort to reconstitute Europe after the fall of Napoleon.

 They restored the pre-Napoleonic system of several independent governments and again the Austrians and Hapsburgs became powerful.

 The Italian people were not happy with this restoration of absolute monarchy hence leading to underground movements for freedom.

 Several ideas of unification appeared during this time like a confederation of states under the Pope; Giuseppe Mazzini wanted unification under a federal republic and confederation of states led by Piedmont and so on.